Makerbot is working overtime this week to print a series of ten prints for an exhibition in September.

 First 3D print of 2014 was a Wabbit for my niece.
 To her and her generation it’s just normal to choose a rabbit from Thingiverse, download it and then print it out.

 I highly recommend Carla Diana’s great new book on 3D printing “Leo the Maker Prince”.
 Whether you’re 6 or 60 it’s a great intro to the world of 3D printing and of course tonnes of fun. #makerbot

 My forthcoming iPhone app called Kennedy allows you to not only capture the now with surrounding context but also lets you export that data as either a CSV or JSON file.
 That means you can then use it to create data visualisations or even 3D models from your data!
 The video shows the exported CSV data used to create a sphere that maps the weather conditions - spiky bits are when it was raining and non-spiky was when it was sunny.
 Nothing earth shattering but kind of fun.

-This is a physical representation of my Twitter activity from 2012.
+This is a physical representation of my Twitter activity from 2008 and 2012.
 Tweets, read in from a CSV file, are mapped across the grid for the entire year.
 The height simply represents the number of characters in the text which is pretty stupid but served fine for a test. #makerbot

 I knew this wouldn’t print, but I did it anyway.
 Still kind of like it.
 The form is created from Prince’s Kiss, after being generated and then exported as an stl in Processing.